Wind and Storm Surge Use Cases

 Geospatial Hurricane Disaster Reconnaissance Data Integration and Visualization Using KeplerGl

-Pinelli, J.-P. – Florida Tech
+Pinelli, J.-P. – Florida Institute of Technology

-Sziklay, E. – Florida Tech
+Sziklay, E. – Florida Institute of Technology

-Ajaz, M.A. – Florida Tech
+Ajaz, M.A. – Florida Institute of Technology

-Key Words: Hurricane, Disaster Reconnaissance, StEER Network, NSI Database, wind field, JupyterLab, API, JSON, KeplerGI
+Keywords: Hurricane, Disaster Reconnaissance, StEER Network, NSI Database, wind field, JupyterLab, API, JSON, KeplerGI

 Resources